 Alcohol and caffeine

-Be careful with beverages that contain alcohol (wine, beer, liquor) or caffeine (coffee, tea, soda) when you are sick, whether it’s a viral or bacterial infection.
+Beverages that contain alcohol (wine, beer, liquor) or caffeine (coffee, black tea, soda) are big no-nos for sick people, whether it’s a viral or bacterial infection.
 Drinking caffeine or alcohol can lead to dehydration.
 That’s very dangerous, especially when your illness is accompanied by vomiting or diarrhea.
 In addition, alcohol might interact with your over-the-counter or prescription medications.
 It’s probably best to avoid these two until you’re feeling better.

 Eat and drink to feel better

-Nourish your body and stay hydrated, especially when you have a cold or the flu.
+It’s important to nourish your body and stay hydrated, especially when you’re ill.
 Good nutrition helps to support your immune system so you can recover faster.

 However, there is no need to push it if you just don’t feel like eating.
 According to Dr. Besser, the most important thing to keep in mind is that you should eat and drink to feel better.
 “Let your body be your guide,” she says.